-If you connect to a hosted VCS server, you need to import the certificate for the private VCS server.
+If you connect to a self-hosted VCS server, you need to import the certificate for the private VCS server.

 To access trusted certificates that have been imported to your YouTrack server, select SSL Certificates in the Server Settings area of the Administration menu.

 The following controls are available on this page: